Sampling two-dimensional isometric tensor network states: Two-dimensional tensor network states

 Next we estimate the cost of the isoTNS sampling Algorithm~\ref{alg:iso_sample}.
 In step 3 we apply the row sampling algorithm, costing $\mathcal{O}(L(d^2 \chi^3 + d\chi^4))$ as described above.
 In step 5 we perform MPO-MPS multiplication where the length of the MPO/MPS is $L$, the dimension of each internal index is at most $\chi$, and the dimension of each external index is at most $d\chi$.
 There are different algorithms one can use to perform this multiplication.
 We use the zip-up algorithm~\cite{Stoudenmire2010} for a total cost of $\mathcal{O}(Ld^2\chi^6)$, which is the last step and dominates the cost of sampling a single row.
 Since we perform $L-1$ of these MPO-MPS multiplications, the total cost of the isoTNS sampling algorithm scales as $\mathcal{O}(L^2d^2\chi^6)$.
 Such computational complexity is lower than other standard isoTNS algorithms, such as the sequential Moses Move~\cite{zaletel2020isometric} for shifting the orthogonality center, which scales as $d^2\chi^7$.
-This is similar to MPS, where sampling is less computationally expensive than shifting the orthogonality center.